Fractal Impedance for Passive Controllers: A Framework for Interaction Robotics: Discussion

 These results are possible because the stability of the proposed controller does not rely on the projection matrices used by conventional controllers to account for null-space and contact during stabilization \cite{franco,XinGetal, Moura}.
 Mainly, \textit{Moura et al.} have recently studied and reported the effect of numerical instability related to projection matrices on the performance of both contact and null-space controllers, which is considered a major limitation of stable interaction with highly variable and unknown dynamics \cite{Moura}.

-In summary, the major difference between tank based controllers and the proposed method is that a non-linear controller impedance as an energy storage function eliminates dependency from null-space projections and, consequently, singularities.
+In summary, the major difference between tank-based controllers and the proposed method is that a nonlinear controller impedance as an energy storage function eliminates dependency on null-space projections and, consequently, singularities.
 The FIC energy maps the robot energy, which is upper-bounded by the maximum displacement from the desired pose and is zero only when the robot is in the desired pose.
 Consequently, the FIC overcomes the limitation of the tank-based approach that is susceptible to miss-estimation of the exchanged energy \cite{passivationOfProjectionBased}.

 The experiments with low-feedback bandwidth demonstrate that the proposed method is immune to the miss-estimation of exchanged energy intrinsic to methods requiring integration to evaluate the state of the controller.
-The tracking error is slightly increased by the reduction of the feedback bandwidth, and there is also an increase of the oscillatory behaviour while recovering from a perturbation.
+The tracking error is slightly increased by the reduction of the feedback bandwidth, and there is also an increase in the oscillatory behaviour while recovering from a perturbation.
 Thus, reduced feedback bandwidth degrades the system's dynamic response, but it does not alter the stability proprieties of the controller.
 These results are particularly important because they show how this controller may be operated directly via feedback from camera sensors, which typically require computationally complex sensor fusion and state estimators that are susceptible to drift \cite{sabatini2006quaternion,bloesch2013state,li2020visual}.

+The sole limitation of the proposed method currently known to the authors is that when using a nonlinear impedance profile, there is a jump in force when switching from divergence to convergence.
+This behaviour is due to the different slopes of the stiffness energy in the two phases, and further research needs to be conducted to identify a solution to ensure energy and force conservation at the switching condition for nonlinear force profiles.